neuralmagic/deepsparse/examples/roboflow-logging/README.md

 # **Neural Magic + Roboflow**

-DeepSparse is more than the fastest deep learning inference runtime on CPUs - it also simplifies management of your production models.
+DeepSparse is more than the fastest deep learning inference runtime on CPUs—it also simplifies management of your production models.

 Let's take a look at how [DeepSparse Logging](https://docs.neuralmagic.com/user-guide/deepsparse-engine/logging) can be integrated with Roboflow to create a Continual Learning system.